Content updated on September 5, 2025.

 - Adults with a low income.

-There is also a contributory component for people whose income is slightly higher.
+There is a contributory component for people whose income is slightly higher.
 They can receive legal services by paying $100 to $800 out of pocket.
+Think you might be eligible?
+Visit the CSJ website for more details on eligible incomes.

 Questions or problems?

-To find out more, see the website of the Commission des services juridiques, the body that manages Québec’s legal aid system.
+To find out more, see the website of the CSJ, the body that manages Québec’s legal aid system.

 Have you been refused legal aid, or has it been taken from you, for no good reason, or so it seems?
 You have 30 days to apply to CSJ for a review.